komapc/year-shape/year-shape-calendar/README.md

 Running
 Open `index.html` in a modern browser (Chrome/Edge/Firefox).
 For Google Calendar integration you'll need to register a Google API OAuth client ID and add client-side code; see next section.

-Google Calendar integration
+## Google Calendar Integration
-This project includes hooks for client-side integration.
-For a basic client-only flow:
+YearWheel includes client-side Google Calendar integration.
+For setup:

 1. Create an OAuth 2.0 Client ID at Google Cloud Console (type: Web application) and add your origin (e.g., `http://localhost:8000`).
 2. Add the CLIENT_ID into `app.js` (not included) and implement sign-in using Google's Identity Services.